Evolution of coexisting long and short period stellar activity cycles: Conclusions

 \section{Conclusions}

 The present work supports the idea that longer and shorter stellar cycles tend to fall on one of two universal branches in the BST diagram.
 In the corresponding BV diagram, these lines are not universal, but correspond to a family of lines for different values of the turnover time.
-For K~dwarfs, the value of $\tau$ lies within a relatively narrow range between $17$ and $23\days$, so the statistical quality between the BST and BV diagrams is similar.
-For F and G~stars, in the other hand, the scatter is significantly larger in both the BST and BV diagrams.
+For K~dwarfs, the values of $\tau$ lie within a relatively narrow range between $17$ and $23\days$, so the statistical quality between the BST and BV diagrams is similar.
+For F and G~stars, on the other hand, the scatter is significantly larger in both the BST and BV diagrams.

-The main difference between the BST and BV diagrams lies in the fact that the BST diagram takes into account the dependence on another parameter, namely $\bra{R'_{\rm HK}}$.
-Using the linear representation of $P_{\rm cyc}$ versus $P_{\rm rot}$, BV found that the two are proportional to each other, but with different slopes.
-In other words, $P_{\rm cyc}/P_{\rm rot}=\const$ on each of the two branches.
-If this were strictly true, the branches in the BST diagram should be horizontal and the slopes $\nu_{\rm I}$ and $\nu_{\rm A}$ would vanish.
-The current data (especially for the K~dwarfs shown in \Fig{pK}), as well as those used in BST, do not support this suggestion.
-Instead, both $\nu_{\rm I}$ and $\nu_{\rm A}$ are different from zero (see \Tab{fitcoefs}).
-Moreover, in the BST diagram, the Sun does not lie between the two branches, as in the BV diagram.
+It was already known that the BST diagram can be cast into an evolutionary diagram.
+However, unlike the previous interpretation whereby young stars would evolve along the active or long cycle period branch, we now see that {\em all} stars younger than $2.3\Gyr$ are capable of exhibiting longer and shorter cycle periods.
+This implies that the solar Gleissberg cycle would not be a secondary cycle in the same sense, because the Sun is older than $2.3\Gyr$.

-Our work has allowed us to make concrete predictions of secondary cycle periods, which could be longer or shorter than the observed ones.
-It will be interesting to see whether this will be borne out by future observations.
-For some stars, the possibility of as yet undetected shorter cycle periods in the $1$--$2\yr$ range is now a possibility, notably for the K~dwarf HD~115404, and for the G dwarfs HD~1835, HD~20630, and HD~152391.
-On the other hand, for $\iota$~Hor (HD~17051), the star with the shortest cycle so far, a longer $\sim5\yr$ cycle may have already emerged \citep{Flores17}, and it will be interesting to see how it would compare with the predicted $8.5\yr$ cycle.
+Our work has allowed us to compute secondary cycle periods that could be longer or shorter than the observed ones.
+It will be interesting to see whether this is borne out by future observations.
+For some stars, the possibility of as yet undetected shorter cycle periods in the $1$--$2\yr$ range is now a possibility, notably for the G dwarfs HD~1835, HD~20630, and HD~152391.
+Less clear is the situation for the K~dwarfs HD~115404 and HD~156026, for which shorter cycle periods in the $3$--$4\yr$ range are possible.
+On the other hand, for the G dwarfs HD~76151 and KIC~10644253, for which shorter cycle periods have been detected, longer periods in the $12$--$16\yr$ range are possible, and may have been already found in the case of HD~76151 \citep{Egeland17}.
+Similarly, for $\iota$~Hor (HD~17051), the star with a short cycle of $1.6\Gyr$, a longer $\sim5\yr$ cycle may have already emerged \citep{Flores17}.
+If this possibility gets confirmed, it will be interesting to see how the measured period would compare with the computed cycle of $8.5\yr$.
 Such a time frame would be more manageable than those associated with the secondary Gleissberg-type cycles of solar-like stars.
+On the other hand, our work now suggests that the Gleissberg cycle of the Sun is distinct from the longer secondary cycles discussed here for our sample of ten stars.